rhenley/Pyth-Ion/README.md

 3. pyqtgraph
 4. PyQt4

+Scientific distributions such as Anaconda or WinPython should have most if not all of these packages preinstalled

 Once you have these packages simply download the Pyth-Ion .zip and unpack the folder to wherever you choose.
 Then navigate to the Pyth-Ion folder from command prompt (or terminal if you're using a mac) and type "python main.py" and the Pyth-Ion GUI should appear.